lukkeutgens/Homelab/Research/proxmox-learning.md

  ## User Management
  [Proxmox User Management](https://pve.proxmox.com/wiki/User_Management)

 Users are linked to realms in Proxmox.
 Pam-users are root users, so use this as little as possible.
+Setup normal Proxmox users with the necessary permissions they need.
+Also link them with an AIM-service (Access & Identity Management) for best practices.